c0ffeen0w/botalot/README.md

 ## configuration
 - copy config_template.py config.py
 - edit config.py and add your API keys
-- run `python calibrate_time.py` to find your utc_timestamp correction and set it in config.py
+- `python calibrate_time.py` find your utc_timestamp correction and set it in config.py
-- run `python show_markets.py` to find the market code you want to trade.
+- `python show_markets.py` find the market code you want to trade.
 Use multiple installations for multiple markets, if you dare.
 - edit bot parameters to your liking

+## tools

+- `python show_open_orders.py` show a list of all open orders
+- `python show_order_book.py` show the order book of the configured market
+- `python clear_open_orders.py` clear only those orders in the configured market
+- `python clear_all_markets_open_orders.py` for those SHTF moments when you really screwed up and need to delete a ton of orders. yes, that's why it is the longest command to type.

 ## running the bots